Why Your Dental Practice Is Not Showing Up in ChatGPT Recommendations

 Engines quote pages that answer a specific question and ignore "welcome to our practice" copy that answers none.
 If your services live behind vague headings or a single catch-all "Treatments" page, you are invisible for the precise things patients ask.

 A patient does not ask "tell me about your practice".
 They ask "how much is a private check-up in [town]?" or "can I see an emergency dentist today near me?"
-Each of those deserves a clear, factual page, named the way patients name it, describing what the treatment involves and what it costs in honest ranges.
+Each of those deserves a clear, factual page, named the way patients name it, describing what the treatment involves and what it costs in clear ranges.
 Machine-readable structure helps too: schema markup that labels you as a dentist, with your location, services and hours, makes the facts easy to lift.
-The claim-safe line runs through all of it: state qualifications and GDC registration, describe treatments accurately, keep fees current, and avoid outcome guarantees and superlatives like "the best dentist in town", which an engine cannot responsibly repeat anyway.
+Keep it accurate throughout: state qualifications and GDC registration, describe treatments accurately, keep fees current, and avoid outcome guarantees and superlatives like "the best dentist in town", which an engine cannot repeat anyway.

 Are your reviews recent, and on more than just Google?